michaelnera/active_record_importer/README.md

 This gem helps you insert/update records easily.
 For now, it only accepts CSV file.
 This also helps you monitor how many rows are imported, and how many rows failed.
+This gem also allows you to easily import to any model with few configurations.

 I'll release an update to enable this on background job.
-This gem allows you to easily import to any model with few configurations.

 ## Installation